viamrobotics/docs/docs/appendix/local-configuration-file.md

 However, if your robot will never connect to the internet, you will need to create your own local configuration file, using one of these options:

 * [Build a local configuration file in the Viam app](#build-a-local-configuration-file-in-the-viam-app) - Use the Viam app to build the configuration file and copy it to your robot, without connecting your robot to the Viam app.
-* [Build a local configuration file manually](#build-a-local-configuration-file-manually) - Build your own local configuration file based on our example file.
+* [Build a local configuration file manually](#build-a-local-configuration-file-manually) - Build your own local configuration file based on the example file.

 For information on the individual configuration options available, see [Configuration](/manage/configuration/).